 - Relative or Civil partner residing in sub-district where the death occurred

-- Any person present at death
+- Any person present at death or any person who found the body

 - The person in charge of making the funeral arrangements